ippontech/blog-usa/posts/auditing-using-javers.md

 On the application layer, the two main tools for data auditing are Envers and JaVers.
 - Envers is a core Hibernate module.
 It provides an easy auditing solution when using Hibernate or JPA.
 Envers is not an option if you are using a NoSQL database.
-- JaVers is a lightweight java library for auditing changes in your data. it can be used with any kind of database and any kind of persistence framework since the audit data is decoupled from live data; we can choose where to store them.
+- JaVers is a lightweight java library for auditing changes in your data.
+It can be used with any kind of database and any kind of persistence framework since the audit data is easily decoupled from live data; we can choose where to store it.

 # Audit trail with JaVers